thanos-io/thanos/tutorials/katacoda/thanos/6-query-caching/finish.md

 Congratulations! 🎉🎉🎉

 You completed our Query caching tutorial with Thanos course!
-Goi ahead and try it on your own stack.
+Go ahead and try it on your own stack.
 To check out more advance patterns please have a look at [kube-thanos](https://github.com/thanos-io/kube-thanos)!

 ### Feedback